bioforensics/lusSTR/README.md

 *  Locus
 *  UAS Output sequence: can be forward or reverse strand
 *  Forward strand sequence: will be same as UAS Output sequence for those loci reported on forward strand
-*  Traditional STR allele: common repeat unit based annotation
+*  RU allele: common length-based repeat unit (RU) allele designation
-*  Forward Strand Bracketed annotation: Bracketed annotation for forward strand sequence
+*  Forward Strand Bracketed notation: Bracketed notation for forward strand sequence
-*  UAS Output Bracketed annotation: Bracketed annotation for the reported UAS sequence output (will be same for those loci which report the forward strand)
+*  UAS Output Bracketed notation: Bracketed annotation for the reported UAS sequence output (will be same for those loci which report the forward strand)
 *  LUS: Longest uninterrupted stretch
-*  LUS+: annotation combining multiple annotations including traditional STR allele designation, LUS, secondary motif (if applicable) and tertiary motif (if applicable)
+*  LUS+: Notation combining multiple allele designations including RU, LUS, secondary motif (if applicable) and tertiary motif (if applicable)
 *  Reads: number of reads observed with the specified sequence

 If the ```--include-sex``` flag is included, a second table with the above columns for the sex chromosome loci will be outputted as well.